verticlabs/html-boilerplate/docs/guideline-js.md

 ## Coding style

 TODO: camelCasing.
 Hard tabs.
 JSLint.
-Semi-colons
+Semi-colons.
+Single quotes.

 Use hard tabs (e.g. regular tabs, not spaces) for tabbing your code.
 This [allows your fellow coders to choose for themselves](http://lea.verou.me/2012/01/why-tabs-are-clearly-superior/) whether they want 2 or 4 spaces.
 Do, however, use spaces for vertical alignment.